tdkim52/nlp/README.md

 # nlp
-Natural Language Processing in Python
+Natural Language Processing tasks in Python

+Only initial commit due to switch from cvs to git